cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 [^ward]: Ward, C. D., Welch, B., Conley, A., Smith, P. J., & Greby, S. (2017).
 It’s About Time: Examining the Effect of Interviewer-Quoted Survey Completion Time Estimates on Survey Efficiency.
 Survey practice, 10(2).

 [^mol]:Van Mol, C. (2017).
 Improving web survey efficiency: the impact of an extra reminder and reminder content on web survey response.
 International Journal of social research Methodology, 20(4), 317-327.

+[^braun]: Braun, Christoph H-J., et al. "SSI, from Specifications to Protocol?
+Formally verify security!."
+Proceedings of the ACM on Web Conference 2024.
+2024.